 Even modest magnification by conventional standards like 3x magnification will amount to as little as 13° field-of-view.
 That means you can easily lose your target at as little as 50 yards in the dark.

 Don’t expect a BDC reticle when it comes to night vision scopes.
 Most often you’ll get a very simple duplex, or even dot optics.
 There are several magnifiers and night vision devices that attach to standard scopes on the market that are compatible with red dot optics.
 This is an ideal solution for lightweight carbines and modern sporting rifles like AR 15’s and AK-47s.

 #5.
 Battery Type & Life

 Make sure you get information regarding the required battery and expected battery life before you start using night vision.
-Many military grade optics use on batteries that are expensive civilian world and are not rechargeable.
+Many military grade optics use batteries that are expensive in the civilian world and are not rechargeable.

 If possible, choose a night vision optic with a common battery, like AA, or buy high-grade rechargeable batteries.
 Make sure you have a fully charged set or two with you each and every time you go into the field.

 #6.
 Depth Perception

 It may come as a surprise, but you will lose all sense of depth perception when viewing the world through night vision.
 Because the night vision gathers light and transmits a digital copy of it to your eye, it doesn’t account for things like shadows or differences in perspective.